Oxidiz3/cse210-project/README.md

 ## Questions
 1. What program are we going to create?
-  * We are going to create a Tower Defense game simalar to the video game "Plants Vs. Zombies"
+  * We are going to create a Tower Defense game similar to the video game "Plants Vs. Zombies"
 2. What technologies will we use?
   * We will be using python as our scripting language and the library arcade for our frontend
 3. What features will we include?